MicrosoftDocs/powerapps-docs/powerapps-docs/teams/how-to.md

 ![Checkout screen](media/how-to/checkout.png "Checkout screen")

-In the top left corner, you can select the icon for checkout items, which are available in your account.
+In the top-left corner, you can select the icon for checkout items, which are available in your account.

 ## Start your maker journey in How to

 How to is a self-contained lesson in how to build apps&mdash;all of the instructions are included in the app.
 To start learning, open the app using Power Apps app in Teams:

-1. In Teams, selec **...** (ellipsis) on the left pane.
+1. In Teams, select **...** (ellipsis) on the left pane.

 1. Search for **Power Apps**.